-AMBER Alert activated after man kidnaps ex-girlfriend and her 1-year-old daughter in Corpus Christi
+Amber Alert activated after man kidnaps ex-girlfriend and her 1-year-old daughter in Corpus Christi

-(KETK)- An AMBER Alert was activated after a man kidnapped his ex-girlfriend and her 1-year-old daughter on Tuesday.
+CORPUS CHRISTI, Texas (KETK) – An Amber Alert was activated after a man kidnapped his ex-girlfriend and her 1-year-old daughter on Tuesday.

 According to the Corpus Christi Police Department, Kristian Garcia,24, went to the house of his ex-girlfriend 18-year-old Jezabel Zamora without her permission.